Diagnostic Sprint · Engagement v1

 Cüneyt Öztürk

 Author of PRML v0.1 and the four reference implementations (Python, JS, Go, Rust).
-Studio 11 is a Turkey-incorporated studio working on AI evaluation infrastructure and brand systems.
+Independent researcher working on AI evaluation infrastructure and the PRML / falsify track.
 Engagements are structured under English-law SOWs.

 ◆ Next step